kevin-fabian/otp-service/README.md

 secure OTP generation and validation with support for multiple delivery methods like SMS and Email.

 This service is meant to be used by upstream services this is why the security won't be configured here.
-If you are using zero-trust model, then you may configure SSL or integrate Spring Oauth2 resource service.
+If you are using a zero-trust model, then you may configure SSL or integrate Spring Oauth2 resource service.

 ## Features